top of page

 Mindfully eat on the affected side and try to keep your eye or other involuntary movements to a minimum.
 I find it helpful to really focus my gaze or blink several times.
 Finding the right point to press to disable the involuntary movement is quite helpful as well.

 Get inspired with ongoing tips and guidance.
-View all of Nik's Bell's Palsy Youtube videos here.

 Disclaimer